F1nalFortune/bitcoinPresentation/README.md

- Presentation of NodeJS
+ Presentation of Bitcoin Whitepaper
 ========================

-Few slides to introduce NodeJS to my team.
-[Online slides](http://camelaissani.github.io/nodejs-presentation)
+Few slides to discuss the basics of the whitepaper Bitcoin:A Peer-to-Peer Electronic Cash System